SEO Glossary

 Search Engine Glossary – J

-Javascript: Javascript is a popular scripting language developed by Netscape which allows for better interactivity with web pages.
+Javascript: Javascript is a popular scripting language developed by Netscape, allowing for better interactivity with web pages.

 Search Engine Glossary – K

-Keyword: A Keyword is a word that a user types into a search engine in order to find pages related to that particular phrase.
+Keyword: A Keyword is a word that a user types into a search engine to find pages related to that phrase.
 For example, the Keyword that this section of the site is being aimed for is *Search Engine Glossary*

 Keyword Density: The frequency of keywords within a particular page.
 This is measured in Percentages.

-Keyword Stuffing: Keyword stuffing is when someone places as many words as possible (Often Keywords) on a particular page in the hope that it might confuse The Search Engines into listing them highest.
+Keyword Stuffing: Keyword stuffing is when someone places as many words as possible (Often keywords) on a particular page in the hope that it might confuse the search engines into listing them as high.

 Search Engine Glossary – L

-Link Farm: A series of websites linking to each other in order to increase rankings.
+Link Farm: A series of websites linking to each other to increase rankings.
 (See FFA)

-Link Popularity: Link Popularity is a factor taken into account by Search Engines when considering where to list a particular page within the search results.
-Link popularity is the measure of hoe *Popular* A particular web page is in terms of the number of hyperlinks pointing to it (Backlinks).
+Link Popularity: Search engines consider Link Popularity when deciding where to list a particular page within the search results.
+Link popularity measures the popularity of a particular web page in terms of the number of hyperlinks pointing to it (Backlinks).

 Search Engine Glossary – M

-Meta Search: A Meta Search Engine (Where this term will most commonly be used) is a search engine that makes use of a number of different search indexes to produce results that are hopefully more relevant.
+Meta Search: A Meta Search Engine (Where this term will most commonly be used) is a search engine that uses many different search indexes to produce hopefully more relevant results.
 Examples of a Meta Search Engine include dogpile.com and metacrawler.com.

-Meta Tags: Meta Tags are used to tell search engines and browsers several things, all the way from what the title of a particular page is, all the way to how frequently the page should be indexed.
-Meta tags can be found within the parts of the code of a page.
+Meta Tags: Meta Tags tell search engines and browsers several things, from the title of a particular page to how frequently the page should be indexed.
+Meta tags can be found within the parts of the page code.

 Search Engine Glossary – N